-In general, the functions below will exit with reason badarg if any argument is of the wrong format, or if the table identifier is invalid.
+In general, the functions below will exit with reason badarg if any argument is of the wrong format, if the table identifier is invalid or if the operation is denied due to table access rights (protected or private).

 Concurrency

 This module provides some limited support for concurrent access.
 All updates to single objects are guaranteed to be both atomic and isolated.
 This means that an updating operation towards a single object will either succeed or fail completely without any effect at all (atomicy).
 Nor can any intermediate results of the update be seen by other processes (isolation).
 Some functions that update several objects state that they even guarantee atomicy and isolation for the entire operation.
 In database terms the isolation level can be seen as "serializable", as if all isolated operations were carried out serially, one after the other in a strict order.